 A 1993 Sports Film Based on a True Story.
 Sean Astin plays the title character Daniel "Rudy" Ruettiger, a kid with little academic credentials or athletic prowess.
 He wants to go to The University of Notre Dame but has next to no chance of getting there.
 When a close friend dies in an accident (the only one who didn't criticize his dream), he decides that he is going to play for the Fighting Irish, no matter the obstacles.
 The only thing Rudy can offer anyone is his exemplary effort, which is his most valuable asset for the few people who recognize it.

 As for the outcome of the story, there are few surprises.
 Like some of the best of the genre, the real victory has nothing to do with the actual sports game and everything to do with the heart of those who are playing.

 This film provides examples of:

 - The Determinator: One of the few movies that doesn't shy away from the fact that heart and effort doesn't always override physical power and skill.
-Still, seeing Rudy make that sack in the few minutes he got to play is thrilling.
+Still, seeing Rudy make that sack in the one time he got to play is thrilling.